emanguy/rust-rest/doc/architecture_layers.md

 `NewId` struct.
 Similarly, `Count` stores the output of the `count()` SQL function.

 The really neat thing about using SQLx for queries is that it will automatically verify type compatibility between your DTOs and the database schema during build time automatically.
 Just another layer of correctness for your API.
+(Side note: this typechecking can be done without an active database connection.
+See the [database documentation](./database.md#updating-offline-typechecking-for-ci) for more info.)

 Here's how we can implement those driven adapters: